-- Eat outside of the cafeteria. - Once students enter the building they may not leave to go to Burger King or any of the other restaurants in the area.
-Vertus cannot be held responsible for students who leave school grounds for food or any other reason.
+- Eat outside of the cafeteria. - Once students enter the building, they may not leave to go to Burger King or any other restaurants in the area.
+Vertus cannot be held responsible for students who leave school grounds for food or other reasons.

-Parents may provide treats to celebrate special events - please call or stop by the main office first to let us know.
+Parents may provide treats to celebrate special events - please call your son's Preceptor first to let us know.